Keolis: United States

 Keolis America is based in Boston, Massachusetts.
 It does business as Keolis North America, operating public transportation contracts in both the U.S. and Canada.
 In the U.S., its subsidiaries operate commuter rail systems in Virginia and Massachusetts, as well as fixed-route and shuttle bus systems in several states.
-In Nevada, Keolis it bus service for the Las Vegas strip through a contract with the Regional Transportation Commission.
+In Nevada, Keolis operates bus services along the Las Vegas strip through a contract with the Regional Transportation Commission.

 On 16 October 2009, the Virginia Railway Express (VRE) Operations Board approved an $85 million contract with Keolis Rail Services America to operate and maintain VRE trains for five years.
 Keolis began operating VRE on 12 July 2010 after a two-week delay, ending Amtrak's 18-year tenure as operator.
 Both Amtrak and Keolis had staffed the VRE lines with about 80 employees.
-However, during the bidding, a group of Holocaust survivors and Maryland politician Heather Mizeur called for investigations into SNCF's role in transportation of Nazi prisoners to concentration camps during World War II before the Keolis contracts could move forward.
+However, during the bidding, a group of Holocaust survivors and Maryland politician Heather Mizeur called for investigations into SNCF's role in transportation of Nazi prisoners to concentration camps during the Second World War before the Keolis contracts could move forward.
 The operator of the train line, Amtrak, also challenged the propriety of hiring a foreign company.

 It has also bid to run some California commuter rail segments and two MARC lines in Maryland, even though with the latter, the company is running into similar issues with the VRE bidding.
-Another group of Holocaust survivors, led by now-deceased Leo Bretholz also requested investigations of SNCF's involvement in the war.
+Another group of Holocaust survivors, led by now-deceased Leo Bretholz also requested investigations of SNCF's involvement in the conflict.
 As a result, a law was passed to enforce this, leading to major criticism because SNCF had already documented their role in the deportation and had in fact released their archives for research and educational purposes in 1996.
 Eventually however, Keolis would lose to Canadian company Bombardier Transportation.

 On 29 November 2011, Keolis Transit America, Keolis' US subsidiary, announced acquisition of Tectrans Inc., a California-based privately held provider of contract transportation services.
 Tectrans holdings included in the acquisition included Mobility Plus Transportation, Western Transit Systems, and Diversified Transportation.
-Keolis bus operations in the United States include Foothill Transit, Tri-Rail Commuter Connectors, and RTC.